 D.E.
 Rink Construction can help you reach an Energy Star rating, which offers cash incentives to help manage energy costs, increase comfort, and protect the environment with lower utility bills.
 Let us help guide you through the paperwork to get rebates on window replacement, additional insulation, and mechanical upgrades.

 Before it was called “Building Green”, D.E.
-Rink Construction has promoted energy efficiency, solar gain, recyclable materials, and sustainable best practices in building projects.
+Rink Construction has promoted energy efficiency, solar gain, recyclable materials, and sustainable best practices in home building projects.

-Roofing: More durable roofing materials such as steel and fiber cement reduce the frequency of roof replacement.
+Roofing: More sustainable and durable roofing materials such as steel and fiber cement reduce the frequency of roof replacement.

-Energy-efficient windows incorporating advanced technologies like low-emittance (low-E) glass coatings, gas filler between layers, and composite framing materials keep heat inside in the winter and outside in the summer.
+Energy-efficient windows incorporating new advanced green technologies like low-emittance (low-E) glass coatings, gas filler between layers, and composite framing materials keep heat inside in the winter and outside in the summer.